core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 Each entry in this registry must include:

 * The YANG module name.
-This module name must be present in the "Name" column of the “YANG Module Names” registry.
+This module name must be present in the "Name" column of the "YANG Module Names" registry.
 * A link to the associated ".yang" file.
-This file link must be present in the "File" column of the “YANG Module Names” registry.
+This file link must be present in the "File" column of the "YANG Module Names" registry.
 * The link to the ".sid" file which defines the allocation.
 The ".sid" file is stored by IANA.
-* The number of actually allocated SIDs in the “.sid” file.
+* The number of actually allocated SIDs in the ".sid" file.

 ### Allocation policy

 The allocation policy is Expert review.
 The Expert MUST ensure that the following conditions are met:

 * The ".sid" file has a valid structure:
-    * The “.sid” file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
+    * The ".sid" file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
 * The ".sid" file allocates individual SIDs ONLY in the SID Ranges for this YANG module (as allocated in the IETF SID Range Registry):
-    * All SIDs in this “.sid” file MUST be within the ranges allocated to this YANG module in the “IETF SID Range Registry”.
+    * All SIDs in this ".sid" file MUST be within the ranges allocated to this YANG module in the "IETF SID Range Registry".
-* If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), the YANG items are assigned the same SIDs as in the the other ".sid" file.
+* If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), the YANG items are assigned the same SIDs as in the other ".sid" file.
+* If there is an older version of the ".sid" file, all allocated SIDs from that version are still present in the current version of the ".sid" file.
 * SIDs never change.

 ### Recursive Allocation of SID Range at Document Adoption